qwyan456/NSParentalControl/docs/manual.md

 ```

 - `Enabled` is a switch for enabling and disabling the parental control.
 When it disabled it does not count play time anymore.
-- `Set PIN` opens a new menu for setting the Admin PIN (see [Admin PIN setup](#admin-pin-setup)).
 - `Working mode` lets you define whether the system will be blocked at the end of play time or the play time is only shown on screen as a badge (Currently the only value is `Blocking`).
 - `Notify remaining time` is a switch for enabling notifications about the remaining time.
-When enabled, a notification is shown every 15 minutes, and every minute during the last 5 minutes. **This feature is only availble when Ultrahand overlay is used**.
+When enabled, a notification is shown every 15 minutes, and every minute during the last 5 minutes. **This feature is only available when Ultrahand overlay is used**.
-- `Setup limits` lets you define the play time limits (See [Setup limits](#setup-limits)).
 - `Log level` lets you define the log level to DEBUG or INFO in the sysmodule and the overlay.
 Use DEBUG only when needed because it can generates big files.
+- `Set PIN` opens a new menu for setting the Admin PIN (see [Admin PIN setup](#admin-pin-setup)).
+- `Set limits` lets you define the play time limits (See [Setup limits](#setup-limits)).

 #### Admin PIN setup